paul-hammant/tbd/content/game-changers/index.md

 version of what they were working on.
 Teams who had to run Firefox (etc) on their own desktop on a Friday, were able to lease one or more Firefox browsers  in parallel on a Monday, and no longer lock up their developer workstations.

-Other companies since, have been able to deploy their own Selenium-Grid internally or leverage one of the online services for elastic Selenium testing.
+Other companies since have been able to deploy their own Selenium-Grid internally or leverage one of the online services for elastic Selenium testing.

 ## Branch by Abstraction technique (2007)